mebobby2/mf-store/README.md

 ### Client Side JS (integration-client-side-js)
 Loads the UI for each microservice using Ajax on the browser.
 Also solves the problem of a slow service holding the entire page up.
 However, because it's client side rendering, you may lose SEO.
 However, Google SEO Crawler is getting better at processing JS these days...

+### Progressively stream content to browser (integration-progressive-loading-backend)
+Send chunks of data from the server as it loads them from each of the microservices.
+The bad part is that they have to load in order, different from the previous example were the cart would load before the products list.

 ## Notes
 ### create-react-app Commands
 #### npm run build